gigirassy/docker-compose-files/README.md

 Then type `caddy reload`.
 Wait a bit, and your service should come up.
 ## Keep your services up-to-date and save space!
 To automatically keep images up-to-date, there's this handy thing called Watchtower that will update services automatically.
 To do this, it will stop the service, pull the new image, and put that image up.
+Your data will not be lost.
 This is extremely helpful.
 The command is below.
 (Run, not compose!)
 ```
 docker run --detach \
     --name watchtower \